ncoghlan/misc/notes/python3/questions_and_answers.rst

 realistic workloads on the CPython reference interpreter.
 (Python 3.0 received a single maintenance release, but was otherwise entirely superceded by the release of Python 3.1)

+ActiveState became the first company I am aware of to start offering commercial Python 3 support by shipping ActivePython 3.0 almost immediately after the upstream release was published.
+They have subsequently continued this trend of closely following upstream Python 3 releases.

 **March 2009**: The first alpha release of Python 3.1, with an updated C accelerated IO stack, was published. :pep:`375` covers the details of the